- What is data integration in healthcare and why it is a big deal

 Data integration challenges

-The IT environment in the healthcare domain is one of the most complicated, as a single clinic can use a myriad of software solutions to collect, store, and analyze data.
+The IT environment in the healthcare domain is one of the most complicated, as a single clinic can use a myriad of software solutions to collect, store, and analyze data and its quality.
 To integrate these individual applications with core hospital systems, enabling them to communicate with other systems in the healthcare industry, is a real challenge.